awsdocs/amazon-s3-developer-guide/doc_source/amazon-s3-policy-keys.md

 ### Example 5: Restricting Object Uploads to Objects with a Specific Storage Class<a name="example-storage-class-condition-key"></a>

-Suppose that Account A owns a bucket\.
+Suppose that Account A, represented by account ID 123456789012, owns a bucket\.
 The account administrator wants to restrict Dave, a user in Account A, to be able to only upload objects to the bucket that are stored with the `STANDARD_IA` storage class\.
-To restrict object uploads to a specific storage class, the Account A administrator can use the `s3:x-amz-storage-class` condition key, as shown in the following example bucket policy\.
+To restrict object uploads to a specific storage class, the Account A administrator can use the `s3:x-amz-storage-class` condition key,as shown in the following example bucket policy\.

 ```
 {